“I want to unfold, I don’t want to stay folded anywhere because there I am a lie” – Rilke

 The course centres around relationship to ourselves and other.
 Once the year begins the group is closed to newcomers so that women can really get to know each other and travel together.
 Many women find that working with a group of women who share and support their journey is one of the most nourishing aspects of the course.

 Many yoga and meditation practices opt for a sense of calm as the preferred state.
-But this kind of practice never fully satisfied me, I could never understand why in order to be practicing “correctly” my emotional field had to be calm.
-So this course creates a space where emotional expression is welcomed and is seen as a vehicle to awakening.
-Sometimes we are in deep calm and silence other times dancing wildly, laughter and tears are all welcome.
+But this kind of practice never fully satisfied me and inside I was longing for a practice space that liberated my emotional as well as all my physical expression.
+So this course creates a space where the emotional field is welcomed and visible as a vehicle to awakening.
+Sometimes we are in deep calm and silence, other times dancing wildly, laughter and tears are all welcome.
 Our stories can hold the doorway to our deep wisdom and guide us forwards in our own unique journey.

 “There is an eternal light, and right out in front, shining ahead of a woman, like a presence which goes a little bit before her and reports back to her what it has found ahead.
 It is her perpetual reconnaissance…Yet when ones sees and senses, thusly, then one has work to do something about what one sees.
 To possess good intuition, goodly power, causes work.
 It causes work firstly in the watching and comprehending of negative forces and imbalances both inward and outward.
 Secondly, it causes striving in the gathering up of will in order to do something about what one sees”